jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-5/part-05.md

 They gain nothing from that.
 It merely alienates them from the ruler andmakes him hate them and give preference to his (newly gained) supporters, until the dynasty is destroyed.
 This is natural in a dynasty, and this is usually at the origin of the importance of its followers.

-God does whatever He wishes.7.
-Persons who are in charge of ices dealing with religious matters, such as judge, mufti, teacher, prayer leader, preacher, muezzin, and the like, are not as a rule very wealthy.
+7. Persons who are in charge of ices dealing with religious matters, such as judge, mufti, teacher, prayer leader, preacher, muezzin, and the like, are not as a rule very wealthy.

 The reason for this is that, as we have stated before, 48 profit is the value realized from labor (products).
 (This value) differs according to the (varying degrees of) need for (a particular kind of labor).
 Certain (types of) labor (products) may be necessary in civilization and be a matter of general concern.